-Title: Ayrshire Regional Economic Strategy Delivery Plan Purpose: The purpose of this report is to seek approval for the Year One Delivery Plan Ayrshire Regional Economic Strategy.
-Recommendation: That the Joint Committee: a) Approves the draft Year One Delivery Plan provided at Appendix One; and b) Agrees to receive further reports for future years of the Delivery Plan.
+Title: Ayrshire Regional Economic Strategy Delivery Plan Purpose: The purpose of this report is to present the draft Year One Ayrshire Regional Economic Strategy Delivery Plan for endorsement and to seek authorisation for submission to the Ayrshire Economic Partnership Board.
+Recommendation: That the Partnership Board: a) Endorses the draft Year One Delivery Plan provided at Appendix One; b) Agrees to the submission of the Delivery Plan to the Ayrshire Economic Joint Committee for approval; and c) Agrees to receive further reports for future years of the Delivery Plan.